-Opel held an extraordinary all-employee meeting today and CEO Karl-Friedrich Stracke revealed a plant for returning the company to profitability as quickly as possible.
+Opel held an extraordinary all-employee meeting today and Chief Executive Officer Karl-Friedrich Stracke revealed a plant for returning the company to profitability as quickly as possible.
 The plan includes 10 key cornerstones and one of them is a €11 billion investment in a comprehensive new model campaign through 2014.

 This year, the Opel/Vauxhall will introduce six new models: the new Mokka, a new Astra Version, a new convertible, a new urban vehicle and the new Adam city car.
 The Adam will be built at the Eisenach plant, making it the only model in that segment built in Germany.
 Moreover, Opel/Vauxhall plans to introduce three new engine generations in the next 18 months.